AnyChart/docs.anychart.com/Gantt_Chart_NEW/Quick_Start_(Project).md

 ## Source Code

 Here is the full source code of the sample.
-You can copy the code to a file on your computer and open it with a browser to display the Gantt chart.
+You can copy the code to a file on your computer and open it with a browser to display the Project Gantt chart.

 ```
 <!DOCTYPE html>